remarkjs/remark-comment-config/readme.md

 1) Commonmark list (this is a parse setting)

-- List item (this is a stringification setting)
+- List item (this is a stringify setting)
 ```

 And our script, `example.js`, looks as follows: